Tooth decay: Other measures

-An oral health assessment carried out before a child reaches the age of one may help with management of caries.
+An oral health assessment performed before a child reaches the age of one may help with the management of caries.
 The oral health assessment should include checking the child's history, a clinical examination, checking the risk of caries in the child including the state of their occlusion and assessing how well equipped the child's parent or carer is to help the child prevent caries.
-In order to further increase a child's cooperation in caries management, good communication by the dentist and the rest of the staff of a dental practice should be used.
-This communication can be improved by calling the child by their name, using eye contact and including them in any conversation about their treatment.
+To increase a child's cooperation in caries management further, good communication by the dentist and the rest of the staff of a dental practice should be used.
+This communication can be improved by calling the child by their name, maintaining eye contact, and including them in any conversation about their treatment.